Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Discussion

-Several limitations should be acknowledged.
-The most significant is that stochastic attention operates on a fixed alignment representation: it requires a pre-computed MSA and a fixed alignment length $L$, and cannot generate insertions, deletions, or variable-length sequences.
-This constraint is inherited from the one-hot-plus-PCA encoding, which maps each sequence to a vector of fixed dimension $20L$; any change in $L$ would alter the representation space itself.
-In practice, this means that the method is best suited to compact, well-aligned domains rather than multi-domain proteins or families with frequent large insertions.
-Extending stochastic attention to variable-length generation would likely require replacing PCA with a length-agnostic embedding (e.g., learned or kernel-based) while preserving the closed-form score function, a nontrivial but tractable direction for future work.
-The PCA projection discards information that may be relevant for capturing higher-order correlations, and the choice of retained variance (95\%) involves a trade-off between compactness and expressiveness.
-A systematic sensitivity analysis spanning 50\%--99\% retained variance across all eight families revealed that generation quality is robust throughout the 75\%--99\% range, with KL divergence, novelty, and sequence identity varying by less than 0.04, 0.16, and 0.10, respectively (Appendix~\ref{si:pca-sensitivity}).
-Below approximately 70\% retained variance, compositional fidelity began to degrade in the most diverse families (WW: KL rising from 0.03 to 0.15; RRM: from 0.06 to 0.19), while compact families (PDZ, Pkinase, Defensin\_beta) remained stable even at 50\%.
-The transition threshold is governed by the alignment's spectral structure: families whose eigenvalue spectrum decays slowly require more principal components to encode position-specific variation.
-The practical floor of ${\sim}70$--75\% retained variance provides a useful guideline, and the 95\% default lies well within the robust regime.
-The primary scaling study used WW domain subsamples; to test generality, we replicated the $K{=}20$ condition on three additional families (SH3, Kunitz, zf-C2H2), finding consistent generation quality across all four (KL $< 0.03$, novelty ${\approx}0.47$; Appendix~\ref{si:multifamily-scaling}).
-The multi-chain initialization strategy initializes chains near stored patterns for computational convenience, but this choice is not critical: replacing stored-pattern initialization with random points on the unit sphere produced indistinguishable output across all eight families, confirming that the burn-in period is sufficient to reach stationarity from any starting point (Appendix~\ref{si:random-init}).
-The multi-chain protocol does not, however, guarantee coverage of all modes in the Boltzmann distribution, particularly for very large or highly diverse families.
-The eight families studied here are all well-structured, globular domains with abundant structural and functional annotation; this choice was necessary for validation (structure prediction, DMS cross-referencing, biophysical analysis) but introduced a selection bias toward precisely the class of proteins that structure predictors handle best.
-Performance on intrinsically disordered regions, transmembrane domains, multi-domain proteins, or families with very low sequence identity remains untested.
-The method's reliance on PCA may be particularly limiting for disordered families, where sequence variation is less structured and the low-dimensional projection may not capture the relevant degrees of freedom.
-Finally, our structure validation used ESMFold and AlphaFold2, which are themselves neural models with biases; wet-lab characterization of selected generated sequences would provide stronger evidence of functional viability and is a natural next step.
+Several open questions remain for SA, each pointing to a direction for future development.
+The most significant concerns the fixed alignment representation: SA requires a pre-computed MSA and a fixed alignment length $L$, and cannot generate insertions, deletions, or variable-length sequences.
+This constraint is inherited from the one-hot-plus-PCA encoding, which maps each sequence to a vector of fixed dimension $20L$.
+Any change in $L$ would alter the representation space itself.
+In practice, this means the method is best suited to compact, well-aligned domains rather than multi-domain proteins or families with frequent large insertions.
+Extending stochastic attention to variable-length generation would likely require replacing PCA with a length-agnostic embedding while preserving the closed-form score function, an open direction for future work.
+The PCA projection itself discards information that may be relevant for capturing higher-order correlations, though a sensitivity analysis confirmed robustness across the 75\%--99\% retained variance range (SI Appendix, Table~\ref{tab:pca-sensitivity}).
+Relatedly, SA preserved pairwise residue covariation in seven of eight families but largely lost it in Pkinase ($r{=}0.05$), the longest and most data-starved family, where generation was consensus-proximal (SI Appendix, Table~\ref{tab:mi}).
+Covariation fidelity therefore degrades when the data-to-length ratio is low, and our covariation claims are restricted to the compact families.
+Further, the eight families studied here are all well-structured, globular domains with abundant structural and functional annotation.
+This choice was necessary for validation but introduced a selection bias toward the class of proteins that structure predictors handle best.
+Performance on intrinsically disordered regions, transmembrane domains, multi-domain proteins, or families with low sequence identity remains untested, and the method's reliance on PCA may be limiting for disordered families where sequence variation is less structured.
+Finally, our multi-chain protocol does not guarantee coverage of all modes in the Boltzmann distribution, particularly for large or diverse families, and wet-lab characterization of selected generated sequences would establish the method's utility for protein engineering applications.